 - time to detect repeated pain

-- confidence in prioritization
+- confidence in roadmap decisions

-- speed from insight to action
+- speed from insight to shipped change

 - alignment between product, support, and engineering